Sport in Taiwan: Marathon

 Marathon races are held in many places in Taiwan each year.
 Many marathoners from all over the world participate in these races.
-Notably, the New Taipei City Wan Jin Shi Marathon and Taipei Marathon are two World Athletics Label Road Races in Taiwan, being categorized as a Silver Label and Bronze Label Road Race respectively.
+Notably, the New Taipei City Wan Jin Shi Marathon and Taipei Marathon are two World Athletics Label Road Races in Taiwan, being categorized as Gold Label.

 Table tennis

-Taiwan has a long history of strong international presence in table tennis.
-Chen Pao-pei was a gold medalist in the women's singles at the Asian Table Tennis Championships in 1953 and gold medalist with Chiang Tsai-yun in the 1957 women's doubles and women's team events.
+Taiwan has a long history of a strong international presence in table tennis.
+Chen Pao-pei was a gold medalist in the women's singles at the Asian Table Tennis Championships in 1953 and a gold medalist with Chiang Tsai-yun in the 1957 women's doubles and women's team events.
 Li Kou-tin won the men's singles at the 1958 Asian Games.
+Playing for Taiwan, Chen Jing won a bronze medal at the 1996 Summer Olympics and a silver medal at the 2000 Summer Olympics.

-More recently, Chuang Chih-yuan won the ITTF Pro Tour Grand Finals in 2002.
-In 2003 he was ranked world No. 3, and he has remained in or near the top ten for over 15 years.
-With Chen Chien-an he won the men's doubles in 2013 at the 52nd World Table Tennis Championships.
-Chen Chien-an won the 2008 World Junior Table Tennis Championships in singles.
-Playing for Taiwan Chen Jing won a bronze medal at the 1996 Olympic Games and a silver medal at the 2000 Olympic Games.
-Seventeen-year-old Lin Yun-Ju upset both reigning world champion Ma Long and world ranked No. 3 Fan Zhendong to win the 2019 men's singles in the T2 Diamond Series in Malaysia.
+More recently, Chiang Peng-lung won the men's singles title at the 2000 Asian Championships.
+Chuang Chih-yuan won the ITTF Pro Tour Grand Finals in 2002.
+Chuang was ranked world No. 3 at the peak of his career and remained in or near the top ten for over 15 years.
+In 2013, Chuang paired with Chen Chien-an and won the men's doubles title at the World Table Tennis Championships—the first title won by Taiwanese players at the event.
+Other younger players, such as Cheng I-ching and Lin Yun-ju, have both medaled in the singles events at the World Cup.
+In addition, Cheng and Lin composed a mixed doubles pair and won a bronze medal at the 2020 Summer Olympics.